-“Spain,” I hear many people sigh.
-“It’s my favorite European country.”
-And I have to agree with them—it’s definitely my own personal favorite.
-After all, there’s so much to love: the culture, the people, the rich history, the food and wine, the siestas….
+There’s so much to love about Spain: the culture, the people, the rich history, the food and wine, the siestas….

 It’s a country of blissful contradictions.
 Ancient, yet modern.
 Bustling, yet laidback.
 Formal, yet friendly.
 Diverse and changing, yet still traditional.

 So here’s the skinny on my favorite corner of Europe…Spain.

 Spain is located on the Iberian Peninsula, in the southwest corner of Europe.
 It shares the peninsula with Portugal, but Spain occupies the lion’s share—about five-sixths.
 Spain has Portugal to the west and France to the north.
 The rest of the country borders on water…and often on beach (more on that later).
 Spain’s northwest border is the Bay of Biscay.
 To the east and southeast is the Mediterranean, and to the southwest, past Gibraltar, is the Atlantic Ocean.

 In addition to the Spanish mainland, the Balearic Islands (notably Ibiza, Mallorca, and Menorca), in the Mediterranean, belong to Spain.
 So do the Canary Islands, located in the Atlantic off the coast of Africa.
 Two autonomous cities in North Africa, Ceuta and Melilla, also are part of Spain.